Super Mario 3D All-Stars: Related

-Super Mario 64 was subsequently included in the Nintendo 64 - Nintendo Classics catalogue for the Nintendo Switch Online service's Expansion Pack add-on upon its introduction in October 2021, while Super Mario Sunshine is set to be re-released as part of the Nintendo GameCube catalogue exclusive to the Nintendo Switch 2 in the future.
+Super Mario 64 was subsequently included in the Nintendo 64 - Nintendo Classics catalogue for the Nintendo Switch Online service's Expansion Pack add-on upon its introduction in October 25, 2021, while Super Mario Sunshine was re-released as part of the Nintendo GameCube - Nintendo Classics catalogue exclusive to the Nintendo Switch 2 on August 13, 2026.
 Super Mario Galaxy + Super Mario Galaxy 2, a compilation of the respective entries, was announced by Nintendo during the September 2025 installment of Nintendo Direct and released for Nintendo Switch on October 2, 2025 in commemoration of the Super Mario Bros.
 40th Anniversary celebration.
 Each game features improvements to their respective UI and resolution over either their original releases or Galaxy's appearance in 3D All Stars, along with new content for Rosalina's storybook expanded upon in Galaxy and newly added to Galaxy 2.
+An easy mode (called "Assist Mode" in these games) increases the life meter up to 6, significantly lowering the difficulty levels.
 A patch for the games on the Nintendo Switch 2 allows for 4K resolution and support for the Joy-Con 2's mouse functions.